versae/neo4j-rest-client/docs/queries.rst

   True,
   <Neo4j Relationship: http://localhost:7474/db/data/relationship/47>]

-If the lenght of the elements is greater than the casting functions pass through the `returns` parameter, the `RAW` will be used instead of raising an exception.
+If the length of the elements is greater than the casting functions pass through the `returns` parameter, the `RAW` will be used instead of raising an exception.